Megan Tobias Neely

 My research on political and economic elites informs my work in the classroom.
 I study elites to better understand how social structures reproduce inequality at the top of the income distribution.
 In the classroom, I apply these insights to teach students about how social inequality impacts their own lives.

-At UT, I was a graduate fellow in the Urban Ethnography Lab, the committee chair of the Working Paper Series at the Law School's Rapoport Center for Human Rights and Justice, and the Sociology Department Representative to the Graduate Student Assembly.
-Beyond UT, I served as the student representative on the Organizations, Occupations, and Work section of the American Sociological Association.
+At UT-Austin, I was a graduate fellow in the Urban Ethnography Lab, the committee chair of the Working Paper Series at the Law School's Rapoport Center for Human Rights and Justice, and the Sociology Department Representative to the Graduate Student Assembly.